 - Hey, You!: Merkava hasn't bothered to learn anyone's name, preferring to just call them "human", though he does have specific nicknames for certain individuals.

-- Horror Hunger: While he tries to keep it in check, his body will start craving EXS (essentially, a person's soul) eventually and his natural instincts will takeover.
-He absolutely loathes this because it does nothing but reinforce to people that he's just a monster when he wants to be seen as anything but.
+- Horror Hunger: While he tries to keep it in check, his body will start craving EXS (essentially, a person's soul) eventually and his natural instincts will take over.
+He absolutely loathes this because it does nothing but reinforces to people that he's just a monster when he wants to be seen as anything but.